Red Flags: How to Handle Inappropriate Interview Questions

 4. Why should we choose you?

-For more information on the most common interview questions, here are 21 medical school interview questions and how to answer them.
+Here are 21 medical school interview questions and how to answer them.

-As you draft answers to the most common interview questions, it’s important to draft responses to inappropriate questions as well.
+As you draft answers to the most common interview questions, it’s essential to draft responses to inappropriate questions as well.
 How will you respond?
 Will you answer the question, sidestep it, or be direct and decline to answer?
 Don’t just wait and see what happens during the interview—you don’t want any surprises that could trip you up.

 3 | Trust Your Gut

-Sometimes inappropriate questions are off the cuff and come up naturally over the course of the conversation.
+Sometimes, inappropriate questions are off the cuff and come up naturally over the course of the conversation.
 While the interviewer may be asking the question innocently, it still doesn’t change the fact that you don’t need to answer it.

 Also, just because you answered one borderline inappropriate question doesn’t mean it’s open season for the interviewer to ask whatever they want.
 If the interviewer continues to press you for more personal details, you can decline to answer at any time.